Recommended Lane: Jungle

 Shyvana’s passive grants her bonus damage against Elemental Drakes.
 Together with the Mastermind Rune, she will deal 30% more damage against Drakes.
 This allows her to take down Drakes without the enemy team even realizing it.

 Shyvana gains the following bonuses for taking down the Elemental Drakes:

-Mountain Drake will give a slow to her Q, Twin Bite.
+Mountain Drake will give a slow to her 1st, Twin Bite.

-Cloud drake will give her 2nd, Burnout, a movement speed boost.
+Cloud Drake will give her 2nd, Burnout, a movement speed boost.

-Inferno Drakes gives bonus true damage to her E, Flame Breath.
+Inferno Drake grants bonus true damage to her 3rd, Flame Breath.

-- Ocean Drake will boost the bonus Health from her R, Dragon’s Descent.
+- Ocean Drake will boost the bonus Health from her Ult, Dragon’s Descent.